arafatm/learn-hashi/learn-vault/readme.md

     secret/       kv           kv_4b990c45           key/value secret storage
     sys/          system       system_adff0898       system endpoints used for control, policy and debugging

-This shows there are 4 enabled secrets engines on this Vault server.
-You can see the type of the secrets engine, the corresponding path, and an optional description (or "n/a" if none was given).

-The `sys/` path corresponds to the system backend.
+:flashlight: The `sys/` path corresponds to the system backend.
 These paths interact with Vault's core system and are not required for beginners.

-Take a few moments to read and write some data to the new `kv` secrets engine enabled at `kv/`.
-Here are a few ideas to get started.

-To create secrets, use the `kv put` command.
+:ship: To create secrets, use the `kv put` command.

-:ship:
 ```bash
 vault kv put kv/hello target=world
 ```

     Success!
 Data written to: kv/hello

-To read the secrets stored in the `kv/hello` path, use the `kv get` command.
+:ship: To read the secrets stored in the `kv/hello` path

-:ship:
 ```bash
 vault kv get kv/hello
 ```